 Dr. George Athanassakos

 Dr. George Athanassakos is a Professor of Finance and the Ben Graham Chair in Value Investing at the Ivey Business School, which he joined in July 2004.
-He is also the Founder and Director of The Ben Graham Centre for Value Investing.
+He is also the Founder and Managing Director of The Ben Graham Centre for Value Investing.
 Prior to joining Ivey, Dr. Athanassakos spent a number of years at various research-related positions with banking and trust companies in Canada and Greece, and taught at York University and Wilfrid Laurier University, where he was professor of Finance and Founder & Director of Laurier’s Financial Planning Program.
 He has a BA in Economics and Business Administration from The School of Industrial Studies of Thessalonica, Greece, and an MA in Economics, an MBA and a PhD in Finance from York University.
 The Financial Planning Standards Council has bestowed Dr. Athanassakos with the Fellow of FPSCTM distinction for his outstanding contribution to furthering FPSC's mission and for advancing the financial planning profession.
 See more on Dr. Athanassakos’ bio.

 Edgar Vergara is a 2013 graduate, with distinction, of the MBA program at the Ivey Business School at Western University located in London, Ontario, Canada.
 Edgar is currently working in the High Yield Capital Markets group at RBC Capital Markets, focused on structuring and originating Canadian dollar high yield credit.
 Prior to attending Ivey, Edgar was a Portfolio Manager at Stanton Asset Management, responsible for North American high yield and Canadian convertible debt.
 Edgar also holds a Bachelor of Commerce (with distinction) from Concordia University and is a Level III CFA Candidate.
 Click here for contact information.